ImudTrust-Projects/Console-X-Something-Api/README.md

-# Liquid.Client API
+# Console-X-Something API

-**Liquid.Client API** is the original backend API we used for **Console** and related tools.
+**Console-X-Something API** is the original backend API we used for **Console-X-Something** and related tools.
 It's built in **JavaScript** and designed to run on **Vercel**.
 Sensitive or private functionality has been removed—what remains is the core structure and endpoints for learning and integration.

 <details>
 <summary>Why Open Source?</summary>